conarwelsh/nettuts-laravel4-and-backbone/README.md

 We will just import the Twitter Bootstrap files from the vendor directory as opposed to copying them.
 This allows us to update Twitter Bootstrap with nothing but a `composer update`.

 We declare our variables at the end of the file, the LESS compiler will figure out the value of all of its variables before parsing the LESS into CSS.
-This means that by re-defining a Twitter Bootstrap variable at the end of the file, will actually change its value for all of the files included, allowing us to do simple overrides without modifying the Twitter Bootstrap files.
+This means that by re-defining a Twitter Bootstrap variable at the end of the file, the value will actually change for all of the files included, allowing us to do simple overrides without modifying the Twitter Bootstrap core files.

 ```css
 /**